lukesalamone/deep-q-trading-agent/README.md

 We then reset the environment to begin serving states from the beginning of the episode again.

-## The Finance Environment

-We include an environment for training which encapsulates many variables that would otherwise need to be tracked in the training loop.
-We use the `FinanceEnvironment` to store these variables and provide them as needed to the agent during training.

-The `FinanceEnvironment` class exposes only a few necessary methods to the training loop.
-For example, `step()` returns `state` and `done`.
-The first of these is the difference in stock prices for the 200 days prior to the current day.
-The second indicates whether the episode is done.
-Executing `step()` updates several internal variables used in profit and reward calculations.

-The other important method of the environment is `update_replay_memory()`.
-This method adds a `(state, action, rewards_all_actions, next_state)` transition to the replay memory.
-This will be sampled later when the model is optimized.
-Because the environment stores and updates most of these variables internally, they do not clutter up the training loop.

 ## Action strategies in a "confused market"

 A confused market is defined as a market situation where it is too difficult to make a robust decision.
 A "confused market" occurs when the following equation holds: